athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Ancestries/Gnome.md

 ## You Might...

 *   Embrace learning and hop from one area of study to another without warning.
-*   Speak, think, and move quickly, and lose patience with those who can’t keep up.
+*   Speak, think, and move quickly, and lose patience with those who can't keep up.

 ## Others Probably...